yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

     python main_demo_GenLaneNet_ext.py

 Specifically, this code predict 3D lane from an image given known camera height and pitch angle.
-Because, gen-lanenet is a two-stage framework, pretrained models for segmentation subnetwork and geometry subnetwork are loaded.
+Pretrained models for the segmentation subnetwork and the 3D geometry subnetwork are loaded.
 Meanwhile, anchor normalization parameters wrt. the training set are also loaded.
-The demo code produces lane predication from a single image visualized in the following figure.
+The demo code will produce lane predication from a single image visualized in the following figure.

 <p align="center">
   <img src="example/test_exp.png" width="500" />
 </p>

-The results are shown in three coordinate frames respectively.
+The lane results are visualized in three coordinate frames, respectively image plane, virtual top-view, and ego-vehicle coordinate frame.
 The lane-lines are shown in the top row and the center-lines are shown in the bottom row.

 ## How to train the model

 Step 1: Train the segmentation subnetwork

-The training of Gen-LaneNet requires to first train the segmentation subnetwork.
+The training of Gen-LaneNet requires to first train the segmentation subnetwork, ERFNet.
-* Train the ERFNet from a pytorch implementation [repo](https://github.com/yuliangguo/Codes-for-Lane-Detection/tree/sim_data_adaption/ERFNet-CULane-PyTorch) modified to train the model on the 3D lane synthetic dataset
+* The training of the ERFNet is based on a pytorch implementation [[repo](https://github.com/yuliangguo/Codes-for-Lane-Detection/tree/sim_data_adaption/ERFNet-CULane-PyTorch)] modified to train the model on the 3D lane synthetic dataset.

-* Save the trained model as 'pretrained/erfnet_model_sim3d.tar'.
-A pre-trained model is already included here.
+* The trained model should be saved as 'pretrained/erfnet_model_sim3d.tar'.
+A pre-trained model is already included.

-Step 2: Train the geometry subnetwork
+Step 2: Train the 3D-geometry subnetwork

     python main_train_GenLaneNet_ext.py